Food waste in the United Kingdom: Retailers

-2021-2023
+2021-2024

+By 2021, it was estimated that 30% of food waste was inedible; however, edible food waste was worth approximately £17 billion pounds, or £250 per person.
 In 2022, domestic food waste in the UK was at 6.4 million tonnes.

 By 2024, bread (900,000 tonnes) and potatoes (700,000 tonnes) were still the biggest source of household food waste in the UK; these were followed by milk, left-overs, drinks, pork, poultry, carrots and chips (fries).
 Lettuce and fruit were also seen high on the list.

-By 2021, it was estimated that 30% of food waste was inedible; however, edible food waste was worth approximately £17 billion pounds, or £250 per person.

 In 2024, a survey by Food Manufacture magazine showed that more than half of British people aged over 55 would keep food past its best-before, while only a quarter of under-25s did so; the under-25s claimed to much less confidence about their knowledge of food storage methods.

 By 2024, the retail sector was estimated to waste 270,000 tonnes of food each year; legislation in England and Scotland is in place which requires companies to separate and recycle food waste, and several national supermarkets, including Aldi and Iceland have signed up to the Courtauld Commitment.

 The hospitality industry was recognised as a large part of the food waste issue, with over one million tonnes coming from this sector; in response, WRAP created an initiative called Guardians of Grub to help restaurants and cafés to save food and money.